tineramos/skylark/README.md

 ## EPISODE DETAIL ##
 "Imitation Game" image is only a placeholder, it should be the poster asset of the chosen episode.

-You can do pull-to-refresh on home screen.
+- You can do pull-to-refresh on home screen.
+- Added error handling.